Toyota Avensis: Second generation (T250; 2003)

 The second generation Avensis was launched in February 2003, in an all new format; this time it offered more in the way of driver involvement and visual appeal.
 It was launched in Japan in saloon and estate form in October 2003, replacing the V50 series Vista and Vista Ardeo.
 Like the Echo/Yaris and Corolla, it was penned by the company's design studio in France.
 Production officially began on 6 January 2003.
 Following the withdrawal of the Camry in 2004 (2005 in Switzerland), the Avensis became the largest Toyota saloon sold in Western Europe.

 Trim levels in the United Kingdom were T2, T3-S, T3-X, T4, T Spirit, T180 and TR.
 There is also a special edition, based on the T2 called the Colour Collection.
 In Ireland, there were five trim levels – Terra, Aura, Strata, Luna and Sol.
 In Japan, the Avensis is sold as 2.0 Xi, 2.0 Li (later replaced by 2.4 Li) and 2.4 Qi.
 Only the base model 2.0 Xi is offered with four-wheel drive.

 This is first and only generation of Avensis sold in Egypt and Morocco, not in Persian Gulf countries.
+In South Africa, the Avensis arrived in late 2006 to replace the Australian-sourced Camry, and was the last large saloon sold by Toyota South Africa.

 In the 2004 European Car of the Year contest, the Avensis came in fourth place behind the Fiat Panda (winner), Mazda3 (second) and the Volkswagen Golf (third).
 However, it won the 2004 Semperit Irish Car of the Year.
 What Car? also awarded the Avensis as the "Best Family Car" for 2004 and 2005.